Hostess Brands (NASDAQ:TWNK) Updates FY 2022 Earnings Guidance

-Hostess Brands (NASDAQ:TWNK – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Hostess Brands (NASDAQ:TWNK – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.93-$0.98 for the period, compared to the consensus earnings per share estimate of $0.96.
 The company issued revenue guidance of $1.28B-, compared to the consensus revenue estimate of $1.23 billion.

-A number of brokerages have commented on TWNK.
-Deutsche Bank Aktiengesellschaft raised their price objective on Hostess Brands from $21.00 to $23.00 and gave the stock a hold rating in a research report on Wednesday, March 2nd.
-JPMorgan Chase & Co. raised their price objective on Hostess Brands from $23.00 to $25.00 and gave the stock an overweight rating in a research report on Wednesday, March 2nd.
-Stephens raised their price target on Hostess Brands from $23.00 to $28.00 and gave the stock an overweight rating in a research note on Wednesday, March 2nd.
-Zacks Investment Research downgraded Hostess Brands from a buy rating to a hold rating in a research note on Saturday, March 5th.
-Finally, Credit Suisse Group raised their price target on Hostess Brands from $22.00 to $25.00 and gave the stock an outperform rating in a research note on Thursday, March 3rd.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, Hostess Brands presently has a consensus rating of Buy and an average target price of $25.13.
+Hostess Brands (NASDAQ:TWNK – Get Rating) last issued its earnings results on Wednesday, May 4th.
+The company reported $0.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.23 by $0.04.
+The business had revenue of $332.10 million for the quarter, compared to analysts’ expectations of $298.99 million.
+Hostess Brands had a return on equity of 7.78% and a net margin of 10.52%.
+The company’s quarterly revenue was up 25.1% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.20 EPS.
+Analysts forecast that Hostess Brands will post 0.98 earnings per share for the current year.

+In other news, insider Michael John Cramer sold 25,000 shares of the company’s stock in a transaction dated Wednesday, May 11th.
+The stock was sold at an average price of $22.15, for a total transaction of $553,750.00.
+Following the completion of the sale, the insider now owns 43,408 shares in the company, valued at approximately $961,487.20.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 0.73% of the company’s stock.

-Several hedge funds have recently modified their holdings of TWNK.
-BlackRock Inc. increased its position in Hostess Brands by 8.4% in the 4th quarter.
-BlackRock Inc. now owns 11,829,994 shares of the company’s stock worth $241,569,000 after buying an additional 917,894 shares during the period.
-State Street Corp increased its position in Hostess Brands by 4.1% in the 4th quarter.
-State Street Corp now owns 2,723,361 shares of the company’s stock worth $55,611,000 after buying an additional 107,127 shares during the period.
-Bank of New York Mellon Corp increased its position in Hostess Brands by 112.1% in the 1st quarter.
-Bank of New York Mellon Corp now owns 1,463,670 shares of the company’s stock worth $32,113,000 after buying an additional 773,528 shares during the period.
-Deutsche Bank AG increased its position in Hostess Brands by 7.4% in the 4th quarter.
-Deutsche Bank AG now owns 1,256,553 shares of the company’s stock worth $25,659,000 after buying an additional 87,034 shares during the period.
-Finally, Invesco Ltd. increased its position in Hostess Brands by 2.3% in the 4th quarter.
-Invesco Ltd. now owns 412,237 shares of the company’s stock worth $8,418,000 after buying an additional 9,303 shares during the period.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Morgan Stanley raised its holdings in shares of Hostess Brands by 84.1% in the 2nd quarter.
+Morgan Stanley now owns 306,088 shares of the company’s stock worth $4,956,000 after buying an additional 139,870 shares in the last quarter.
+UBS Group AG raised its holdings in shares of Hostess Brands by 1.6% in the 3rd quarter.
+UBS Group AG now owns 74,711 shares of the company’s stock worth $1,298,000 after buying an additional 1,164 shares in the last quarter.
+Captrust Financial Advisors raised its holdings in shares of Hostess Brands by 74.4% in the 3rd quarter.
+Captrust Financial Advisors now owns 1,552 shares of the company’s stock worth $27,000 after buying an additional 662 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in shares of Hostess Brands by 8.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 610,173 shares of the company’s stock worth $10,599,000 after buying an additional 48,967 shares in the last quarter.
+Finally, Citigroup Inc. raised its holdings in shares of Hostess Brands by 100.6% in the 4th quarter.
+Citigroup Inc. now owns 42,146 shares of the company’s stock worth $860,000 after buying an additional 21,133 shares in the last quarter.

 Hostess Brands, Inc, a packaged food company, develops, manufactures, markets, sells, and distributes snack products in the United States.
 The company provides a range of snack cakes, donuts, sweet rolls, breakfast pastries, cookies, snack pies, sweet baked goods, wafers, bread and buns, danishes, honey buns, coffee cakes, and sugar-free products.